Believable Lies by Stiastny, Terry (9780753559840) | Browns Books

 See all formats and editions

-The true story of the clandestine British organisation briefed to wage psychological warfare to beat the Nazis
+The true story of the the misfits and mavericks who waged psychological warfare against the Nazis

-At the beginning of the Second World War, a team of unlikely and ill-assorted characters assembled in their secret country headquarters.
-They had left their civilian roles as politicians, journalists, novelists and spies, advertisers, artists and even forgers, to work for a covert government organisation preparing to broadcast British propaganda into occupied territory.
-These men and women would become the Political Warfare Executive.
+September, 1939.
+While Britain hovered on the brink of the Second World War, a team of unlikely and ill-assorted characters assembled in their secret headquarters.
+They had left their civilian roles as politicians, journalists, novelists and spies, advertisers, artists and even forgers, to work for a covert government organisation.
+Their goals: to weaken enemy morale, sow confusion and encourage resistance.
+In the hush-hush village of Aspley Guise near Woburn Abbey (8 miles from the codebreakers at Bletchley Park), they set to work.

 Read More